axelvaldez/radical-companies/_posts/rfiction/2023-04-02-la-fleur-de-chocolate.markdown

  <p>I paused for a bit and then I said,</p>
  <p class="_speaker"><span class="_speakerb">I should tell you that none of my investments have matured, yet, so at this point they are just experiments and &rsquo;pool&rsquo; that I talked about is based on hope.</span></p>
  <p class="_speaker"><span class="_speakerc">Nice.
 Very nice hope.</span></p>

+<h1>All Roses</h1>
+ <p>Finally, we had everything in hand.
+The amount was settle.
+They owners were carry 25% of the debt, 10% of which could go into a RAD Distribution fund, if the co-owners matched it.
+A baker from Arizmendi had  agreed to be part fo the team for a year, and train them as bakers.
+The old owners would have a two-month overlap with the new co-owners in person and then they would be available for questions, but remotely.
+I carried 10% of the debt.
+The rest would come out of cashflow.</p>
+ <p>Lots of drame on the way, but all for the best.</p>
+ <p>The day came for the old owners to head for the airport, six weeks later than they thought.
+They closed the shop for the day and organized a caravan to take them.
+Everybody was still very positive.
+Come to think of it, only one person chose to not participate and left, but the rest of them very enthusiastic.
+Even when they had to sit down with their accountant to pay their quarterly taxes.
+As it turned out, Cristina and Vicky were most interested in that aspect of the business and rose to be leaders of that particular task.
+Andy and Mario emerged as leaders of ordering supplies.
+Martha took over decorations, with the occasional help from Cris (without the H).</p>
+ <p>It was all roses in the storefront, but the bakery was another story.</p>

+<h1>Nervous Smiles</h1>
+ <p>The Arizmendi baker had to leave after because of a home situation.
+She committed to be on hand for advice, but even that was not working out so well because of her particular situaion.
+Her <span class="_paradigm">RAD</span>s continued to yield enough to take care of her, but Le Fleur needed help.
+They looked for other more experience bakers, but they just wanted to buy the shop, not help.
+Business had been going down a bit, but they still had most of their staples, including my chocolate eclairs.
+In any casem, the co-owners were on top of it: they caught the situation early and they supported each other to find solutions.
+The discussion got loud at times, but they had a safe word that somebody would call out to calm things down.</p>
+ <p>They changed some things based on their first-hand knowledge of the business.
+For example, the &ldquo;french&rdquo; napkins and aprons were not a big seller, so they took their stand out and added an inside table.
+That generated more revenue.
+Martha hung the aprons on the wall in a very attractive, &ldquo;french&rdquo; way and they were selling more that way.
+They created a coffee menu that people could browse while they were in line.
+They started the practice of bringing out a tray of their new creations and let people sample, but what they were really doing was testing their new goodies.</p>
+ <p>They could bake alright, but they could not recreate all of the smells and flavors that they had before.
+They never stopped learning from trial and error, but business was stagnant.
+So the man came back for a few weeks and got the smells and flavors back consistenly.
+He even got lots of <span class="_paradigm">RAD</span>s for his contributions.
+He helped turn nervous smiles into real smiles.
+Then he left.</p>

+<h1>Back on Track</h1>
+ <p class="_speaker"><span class="_speakerb">Is this the last payment on the debt?
+That means you are early!</span></p>
+ <p class="_speaker"><span class="_speakerc">Business is great.</span> Vicky said. <span class="_speakerc">PRI is going up for everybody.</span></p>
+ <p class="_speaker"><span class="_speakerb">Holly s&hellip; when did you switch to PRI.</span></p>
+ <p class="_speaker"><span class="_speakerc">A while back.
+In fact, this payment also means that we no longer have a PRI fund to speak of.
+But now we have to pay you and them to retire that debt.</span></p>
+ <p class="_speaker"><span class="_speakerb">Look at them, &lsquo;PRI&rsquo; and &lsquo;retire&rsquo; in the same breath.
+I am super happy for all of us.</span></p>
+ <p class="_speaker"><span class="_speakerc">Wait until you get paid back.</span> They were now laughing out loud. <span class="_speakerc">And, by the way, we are going to match the 20%, your and theirs, to have an extra <span class="_paradigm">RAD</span>s distribution.
+We could reduce that nuber of %5 each to make sure you walk away with 5% for sure.</span></p>
+ <p class="_speaker"><span class="_speakerb">We could do that, if you can.</span></p>
+ <p class="_speaker"><span class="_speakerc">The owner will put their 10% in the pool without a match even.
+They are happy and getting a steady inccome out of the shop.</span></p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>